NotReal003/support/docs/privacy.md

 # Privacy Policy

-> Last Update: 12/01/2025 (IST DD/MM/YYYY)
+**Last Update: 12/01/2025 (IST DD/MM/YYYY)**

-# Data Collection By Us
+## Data Collection By Us

-## Social Page
+### Social Page

-As mentioned on our **[Social Page](https://notreal003.github.io/social) »** No data is collected from users on this website.
+As stated on our [Social Page](https://notreal003.github.io/social), we do not collect any data from users on this website.
 Your privacy is important to us, and we do not store or process any personal information.
-Feel free to explore our content without concerns about your data being collected.

-::: warning PLEASE NOTE
+::: warning
-We may collect the IP address due to our Anylytics API EndPoints.
+**PLEASE NOTE:** We may collect IP addresses due to our Analytics API EndPoints.
 :::

-## Request Page
+### Request Page

-**Notice: Now we have started collecting user data.**
+**Notice: We have started collecting user data.**

-When someone logs in with their Discord account or signs up with an email address on our [Request Page](https://request.notreal003.xyz), we collect the following data:
+When you log in with your Discord account or sign up with an email address on our [Request Page](https://request.notreal003.xyz), we collect the following data:

 - Discord ID (if signed in with Discord)
 - Email address (from the account used to sign in)